Library Service Updates

 In response to the COVID-19 pandemic, the library has conducted a space analysis and developed a recommendation for the maximum number of people to be allowed in various zones in the building at any given time, in accordance with state and local directives.
 The building has been determined to have a 650 person capacity in its public areas (a 45% reduction in seating).

 Operating practices are modified to the following:

 - Staff and the public are encouraged to wear cloth face masks or face coverings when in the library building.

 - All existing computers will be available for library users with many of them relocated within the building to enable appropriate distancing.

-- Avoid high-risk, high-volume programs and events.
+- We have canceled high-risk, high-volume programs and events.

-- Printing services will be available.
+- Printing services are available.

 The Library will continue to support the information needs of our students, faculty, and staff in an online environment by focusing on the following:

 - Continuing to provide access to electronic resources and other materials online

 - Continuing to provide online reference and research support